Like Mom, Like Me

 Like Mom, Like Me is a 1978 American made-for-television drama film directed by Michael Pressman.
-The film was based on the novel of the same name written by Sheila Schwartz.
+The film was based on the novel of the same name written by Sheila Schwartz, and the screenplay was written by her daughter Nancy Lynn Schwartz.

 Plot

 Althea is the mother of teenager Jennifer.
 Althea's husband leaves her; this has a horrible influence on her relationship with her daughter.
 When Althea starts to date other men, Jennifer can't accept this.
 Meanwhile, Althea is irritated by Jennifer taking over her own habits.